etingof/snmpsim/README.txt

 Simulating SNMP Agents
 ----------------------

+Upon Simulator installation or Agents snapshotting you should manually put data files into one of the following directories:

+* ~/.snmpsim/data
+* /usr/local/share/snmpsim/data
+* <python-package-root>/data

+or on Windows:

+* \Document and Settings\<user>\Application Data\SNMP Simulator\Data
+* \Program Files\SNMP Simulator\Data
+* <python-package-root>/data

-Your collection of data files should look like this:
+These directories are searched in that order.
+Now your collection of data files should look like this:

+$ cd /usr/local/share
 $ find snmpsim/data
 snmpsim/data
 snmpsim/data/public.snmprec